h2oai/h2o-3/h2o-docs/src/product/welcome.rst

 - ``H2O_NODE_EXPECTED_COUNT`` - **[OPTIONAL]** Node lookup constraint.
 This is the expected number of H2O pods to be discovered.
 - ``H2O_KUBERNETES_API_PORT`` - **[OPTIONAL]** Port for Kubernetes API checks to listen on.
 Defaults to 8080.

-If none of the optional lookup constraints is specified, a sensible default node lookup timeout will be set - currently defaults to 3 minutes.
+If none of the optional lookup constraints are specified, a sensible default node lookup timeout will be set - currently defaults to 3 minutes.
 If any of the lookup constraints are defined, the H2O node lookup is terminated on whichever condition is met first.